kencormack/system_info/README.md

 - sysstat
 - watchdog
 - wiringpi

-Those packages are not required, and the user will not be instructed to install them.
-But they will be utilized if installed and configured.
-Sections of the output made possible by the supplemental packages will be marked with *** in the heading of any sections involved, or in the part of an otherwise core test that has made use of the supplemental package.
 ```
 NOTE: If you have a raspberry pi 4, install at least version 2.52 of wiringpi See - http://wiringpi.com/wiringpi-updated-to-2-52-for-the-raspberry-pi-4b/
 ```
+The supplemental packages are not required, and the user will not be instructed to install them.
+But they will be utilized if installed and configured.
+Sections of the output made possible by the supplemental packages will be marked with *** in the heading of any sections involved, or in the part of an otherwise core test that has made use of the supplemental package.

 ## This script was tested on the following hardware:

 hostname: pi-media (Ken's)